871265231612419852981656.jpg

 Because these events can change year to year, always check each railroad’s current calendar.
 The following railroads have offered beer-tasting or Oktoberfest-style trains in past seasons, or commonly run special event rides that may include fall beer themes:

-- Lebanon Mason Monroe Railroad (Southwest Ohio): Departing from the charming town of Lebanon, LM&M frequently offers special event trains throughout the year.
-During the fall festival season, look for beer-centric or Oktoberfest-branded departures, sometimes timed to coincide with local celebrations in downtown Lebanon.
+Departing from the charming town of Lebanon, LM&M frequently offers special event trains throughout the year.
+During the fall festival season, the host "The Munich Express" in honor of Oktoberfest.

 What an Oktoberfest Train Typically Includes